tcoq/chargemanager/README.md

 2. **IMPORTANT:** Check and edit /src/chargemanager.properties fit to your environment
 3. Move to the root folder of the project (where DOCKERFILE is located)
 4. Type: "docker build -t chargemanagerimage" to create the image
-5. Then start the container like this "docker run --network="host" --volume /your/path/to/chargemanager/data:/data chargemanagerimage" (please notice that the docker container need to have access to the network of the host to connect to Solaredge and NRGKICK)
+5. Start the container like this "docker run --network="host" --volume /your/path/to/chargemanager/data:/data chargemanagerimage" (please notice that docker container need to have access to the network of the host to connect to Solaredge and NRGKICK)
 6. If everything is ok, you should see the webinterface when you type this into your browser: http://192.xxx.xxx.xxx:5000

 Important: "Watch out to mount data directory correctly to make database and logs available form host (outside docker client)